jacopok/jacopok.github.io/_pages/projects.md

 This is a list of tasks that I plan to get to in a timescale of a couple of months.

 1. Improving the way early-warning signals are handled and sent to observatories ([rehear](rehear))
+1. Writing a simple article detailing the science case for multimessenger observations; specifically focusing on what we can get from a combined PE
 1. Contributing to the [LGWA](LGWA) whitepaper
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
     1. New documentation for waveform generation